 Hon.
 Consul General - Mrs. Alsion Wilson - Honorary Chair

-Ms. J. Brooks - Executive Director and President
+Ms. J. Brooks - President

 Mr. A. Sang- Director-CFO